 Jack Mitchell is a Stanford-educated poet and scholar who has taught at Holy Cross in Worcester, Massachusetts, and is currently associate professor of Classics at Dalhousie University.
 He is based in Halifax, Nova Scotia, where he lives with his wife and two kids — both big Star Wars fans.

 Colin McAdam studied English and Classics at McGill University and the University of Toronto, and received his PhD in English Literature from Cambridge University.
-He is the author of Some Great Thing (2004), Fall (2009) and A Beautiful Truth (2013).
-His work has appeared in The Walrus, Harpers and Granta.
-He has won the Paragraphe Hugh MacLennan Prize for Fiction and the Rogers Writers’ Trust Fiction Prize, and teaches creative writing at Humber College in Toronto.
+His work has appeared in The Walrus, Harpers and Granta, and he is the author of the prizewinning novels Some Great Thing (2004), Fall (2009) and A Beautiful Truth (2013).
+His fourth novel, Black Dove, will appear in 2022.

 To register for FREE tickets, click here.